One-Language/One/CONTRIBUTING.md

 `Perl` thrown in, but any properly named executable scripts will work fine – you can write them in `Ruby` or `Python` or whatever language you are familiar with.
-If you want to use the bundled hook scripts, you’ll have to rename them; their file names all end with .sample.
+If you want to use the bundled hook scripts, you’ll have to rename them; their file names all end with `.sample`.

 To enable a hook script, put a file in the hooks subdirectory of your `.git` directory that is named appropriately (without any extension) and is executable.